PASTOR T. O. BANSO

 Many times, the hand of God is at work in our lives, but it is not evident to us.
 There are things that happen to us in life that we take credit for when they’re good, and others we blame ourselves, others, or the devil for if they’re not good.

 In the passage above, Jesus didn’t blame the child born blind or his parents for his negative condition, as his disciples had already concluded.
 Jesus said God had a hand in it – that the works of God may be glorified.

 The hand of God is working in our lives even when it’s not too manifest to us.
-The unseen hand of God works through some of our decisions; through some events that happen in our lives; through some directions we choose to follow, etc. We may not factor God into these things, but underneath, God is at work.
-“The eternal God is your refuge, and underneath are the everlasting arms” (Deut 33:27a NKJV).
+The unseen hand of God works through some of our decisions; through some events that happen in our lives; through some directions, we choose to follow, etc. We may not factor God into these things, but underneath, God is at work.
+“The eternal God is your refuge, and his everlasting arms are under you” (Deuteronomy 33:27a New Living Translation).